10 Bad Habits You Probably Didn't Know Actually Damage Your Car

 Whether you just got your P license or have been driving for decades, we tend to slip into bad driving habits

-In partnership with Shell Helix, we want to help you break bad habits!
+We want to help you break bad habits!
 Here are 10 things you probably didn't know are damaging your car:

 1. Being too lazy to clean your car